Brutus Beefcake: The Barber (1987–1990)

-After coming out on top of a feud with former partner Valentine and ex-manager Valiant, Beefcake feuded with Intercontinental Champion The Honky Tonk Man.
+After coming out on top of a feud with former partner Valentine and ex-manager Valiant, Beefcake feuded with WWF Intercontinental Champion The Honky Tonk Man.
 Beefcake vowed to not only win the title, but put Honky to sleep and cut his duck's tail.
 Beefcake never made good on that vow, since Honky got himself disqualified from most of their matches (wrestling titles generally do not change hands on a disqualification).
 Honky often had assistance from a mysterious pig-tailed and sunglassed blonde named Peggy Sue (WWF Women's Champion Sherri Martel usually played this character during television tapings and PPV events, but at house shows "she" was Jimmy Hart in drag).
 Beefcake countered with a "woman" of his own: "Georgina" (George "the Animal" Steele in drag).
 The feud concluded at WrestleMania IV, where Honky was again disqualified, after interference from Hart.
 Though Honky escaped with the title and his hair, Beefcake caught Hart towards the end of the match and humiliated him with a partial haircut.